 Further, “Commonly used immunosuppressive drugs lead to devastating, long-term side effects.
 According to the Department of Health and Human Services’ office of Women’s Health, autoimmune disease and disorders ranked number one in a top 10 list of the most popular health topics requested by callers to the National Women’s Health Information Center.” .

-Common ADs include:
+Common ADs include the following:

 - Hashimotos thyroiditis